HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-3 Feed lines.md

 ![illustration of coax and ladder line side by side; the coax is labeled "RG-58/U"](../../../images/illus/feedline.svg) {.img-xsmall .float-right}

-Ladder line is like the sports car of feed lines—super efficient, but kind of picky.
+Ladder line is like the sports car of feed lines — super efficient, but kind of picky.
 It has *way* lower loss than coax, especially at HF, but it has one big catch: **you have to keep it away from metal** or it starts picking up noise and acting weird.
 It's a fantastic choice if you're using a balanced antenna and have room to route it properly.

 #### Special Types of Coax
 > **Key Information:** Air-core coax has **low loss** but requires **special techniques** to keep moisture out.